juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Below I show the feature map of the first pooling layers in the VGG-16-like and GoogLeNet-like networks when applied with the first test image from the web.
+Both networks conclude that circular shapes is probably important for classifying this image.
+One thing worth noticing is that, the GoogLeNet feature maps, despite being more blurred, is less likely to react to a local area in the background.
+On the other hand, there are multiple feature maps in the VGG-16-like network being reactive to the top left corner.
+I think this provides a proof of the image augmentation being helpful in fitting to local noises.

+***VGG-16-like***
 ![][image10]

+***GoogLeNet-like***
 ![][image11]